PatrickJS/NG6-starter/README.md

 ⋅⋅⋅⋅⋅⋅⋅⋅componentName.spec.js // contains passing demonstration tests
 ```

-You may, of course, create these files manually, every time a new module is needed, but that gets quickly tedius!
+You may, of course, create these files manually, every time a new module is needed, but that gets quickly tedius.
-To generate a component, we run `gulp component --name componentName`.
+To generate a component, run `gulp component --name componentName`.

-The parameter following the `--name` flag is the name of the component you want to create.
-Ensure that it is unique or it'll overwrite an existing component.
+The parameter following the `--name` flag is the name of the component to be created.
+Ensure that it is unique or it will overwrite the preexisting identically-named component.

 The component will be created, by default, inside `client/app/components`.
 To change this, apply the `--parent` flag, followed by a path relative to `client/app/components/`.